AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/Introduction.md

-AZTEC is a privacy and scaling engine for Ethereum.
-AZTEC 1.0 handles privacy, whilst AZTEC 2.0 (in progress) handles scaling and full anonymity.
-AZTEC 2.0 will be released in Q3 2020 and implements our cutting edge ZkSnark research PLONK.
-This documentation site provides everything you need to get started with the protocol as well as live code examples to interact with test networks.

-Visit the AZTEC website for more information https://www.aztecprotocol.com.
+## Privacy engine and the SDK
+AZTEC is a privacy engine for Ethereum, enabling confidential transactions over public mainnet.
+The protocol makes use of zero-knowledge proofs in order to encrypt and obscure the values of AZTEC enabled transactions.

+This documentation site provides everything you need to get started with the protocol via it's associated SDK.
+The SDK is the principle method whereby developers can interact with AZTEC and can be imported into your Dapp with one line of code.

+These docs describe and explain the API, using demo code examples via live in-page JavaScript consoles to show how the SDK can be integrated.

+&nbsp
+&nbsp
+&nbsp